 - Remove all personal clothes, jewelry, etc.

-- Ensure informed consent is obtained by provider
+- Ensure informed consent is obtained by the provider

 - Facilitate transport